“When to review and update your Will”

 You want to protect your home from being sold to pay care fees

 As we get older, many of us start to think about the care we might need when we are elderly.
 But it is not only the elderly who may need long term care.
 Disability and disabling diseases can strike anyone at any age.
 Local Authority funding for care is strictly means tested.
 Anyone with assets above £23,250 including the value of their home has to pay the full cost of care.
 This results in many people having to sell their homes to pay care fees.
-The government proposed cap due to come into force in 2016 may not change the situation as much as people think.
 There are ways to protect your home in your Will.

 You no longer own a specific item or property gifted in your Will